eliezereoc/api-integracao/README.md

 - The external service must return posts in JSON format
 - Database is initialized automatically via migrations
 - All errors return appropriate HTTP status codes

+## 🤝 How to Contribute

+Contributions are always welcome!
+If you want to contribute to this project:

+1. Fork the project
+2. Create a branch for your feature (`git checkout -b feature/MyFeature`)
+3. Commit your changes (`git commit -m 'Add MyFeature'`)
+4. Push to the branch (`git push origin feature/MyFeature`)
+5. Open a Pull Request

+### 🐛 Report Bugs

+Found a bug?
+Please open an [issue](https://github.com/eliezereoc/api-integracao/issues) describing:
+- Expected behavior
+- Current behavior
+- Steps to reproduce

+## 🗺️ Roadmap

+Planned upcoming features:

+- [ ] Implement JWT authentication
+- [ ] Add unit and integration tests
+- [ ] Pagination system for post listing
+- [ ] Cache with Redis for optimization
+- [ ] API documentation with Swagger
+- [ ] Automated deployment with CI/CD
+- [ ] Structured logging with Winston
+- [ ] Rate limiting for API protection

 ## 📄 License